Eric Niquette

 Adding a host machine

-Resolution and FPS
+Resolution and framerate

 Bitrate